MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 ### Show general ledger entries and balances from the Chart of Accounts page

-The Chart of Accounts page shows all general ledger accounts with aggreated numbers on what has been posted to the.
+The Chart of Accounts page shows all general ledger accounts with aggreated numbers on what has been posted to the general ledger.
 From this page, you can do things like:

 * View reports that show general ledger entries and balances.
 * See a list of posting groups for that account.